swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 let fiveByFive: InlineArray<5, InlineArray<5, Int>> = .init(repeating: .init(repeating: 99))
 ```

+Almost every other language in a similar category to Swift – C, C++, Objective-C, Pascal, Go, Rust, Zig, Java, C# – have a simple syntax for their fixed size array type.
+The introduction of a fixed-size array type into Swift should also introduce a shorthand syntax, in keeping with Swift's general approach of low-ceremony and concise syntax.

 ## Proposed solution

 A new sugared version of the `InlineArray` type is proposed: